oinanoanalysis/h5oina/H5OINAFile.md

 * 6.0
   * Add support for Unity, including export of multidetector systems with Unity and an auxillary detector.
-  * Add specimen orientaion Euler and scanning rotation angles for EBSD data.
+  * Add specimen orientation Euler and scanning rotation angles for EBSD data.
 * 5.0
   * Add support for electron backscatter diffraction patterns (EBSPs)
   * Add support for feature/particle analysis